Principal calls for tighter liquor licence laws

 "There should also be a limit to how many alcohol outlets there can be per population in a certain area," she said.

 In Auckland, Otara Health has been making submissions on the Alcohol Reform Bill because of what it says is an inundation of alcohol outlets in South Auckland.

 The group's spokesperson, Poutoa Papali'i, says communities have to have a say in the type of businesses allowed to operate in their area.

 The Alcohol Reform Bill has still to go through the committee stage and a third reading in Parliament.

-Next story in National: Council to review Te Papa funding
+Next story in New Zealand: Council to review Te Papa funding

 Copyright © 2012, Radio New Zealand